1fpga/golem/README.md

 The MiSTer code is currently coded in legacy C and C++.
 It is hard to maintain, hard to build, and hard to contribute to.

-GoLEm is written in easier-to-maintain (but still Open Source) Rust.
+1FPGA is written in easier-to-maintain (but still Open Source) Rust.
 The design of the application has been made from top down to enable contributions and maintenance.
 It is easier to read this code.